gis-ops/tutorials/postgres/postgres_postgis_postgrest_installation.md

 Connection successful
 ```

 The PostgREST server is now ready to serve web requests.
-Surprise, there is nothing to serve yet.
-So let's move on and import the elevation data.